Representation (arts): History

 The means of literary representation is language.
 An important part of representation is the relationship between what the material and what it represents.
 The questions arising from this are, "A stone may represent a man but how?
 And by what and by what agreement, does this understanding of the representation occur?"

 One apprehends reality only through representations of reality, through texts, discourses, images: there is no such thing as direct or unmediated access to reality.
-But because one can see reality only through representation it does not follow that one does not see reality at all...
+But because one can see reality only through representation it does not follow that one does not see reality at all.
 Reality is always more extensive and complicated than any system of representation can comprehend, and we always sense that this is so-representation never "gets" reality, which is why human history has produced so many and changing ways of trying to get it.

 Consequently, throughout the history of human culture, people have become dissatisfied with language's ability to express reality and as a result have developed new modes of representation.
 It is necessary to construct new ways of seeing reality, as people only know reality through representation.
-From this arises the contrasting and alternate theories and representational modes of abstraction, realism and modernism, to name a few.
+From this arise the contrasting and alternate theories and representational modes of abstraction, realism and modernism, to name a few.